Veterans Become Patriots

 With a Little Help from My Friends

-The French and Indian War had been good to Horatio.
-It exposed him to the new world and new ways of thinking where people with humble beginnings could prosper.
-Of course, it never hurts to have friends and connections, and now Horatio was connected to one of the largest land purveyors (and surveyors) in America: Colonel George Washington.
-Washington helped his fellow French and Indian War veteran purchase a 659-acre farm in Virginia’s Berkley County.
-Gates turned the land into a plantation, which he named Traveler’s Rest.
+Washington helped his fellow French and Indian War veteran buy a 659-acre farm in Virginia’s Berkley County.
+Gates turned the land into a plantation named Traveler’s Rest.
 He settled there with Elizabeth and their son, Robert, in 1773.
-They built a prosperous plantation and enjoyed the blessings of marital bliss until political discord and growing insurrection exploded into open warfare against the crown.
+They built a successful plantation and enjoyed a happy married life until political disagreements and increasing unrest turned into open war against the crown.

 War Clouds on the Horizon

-News of Lexington and Concord reached Traveler’s rest in May 1775.
+News of Lexington and Concord reached Traveler’s Rest in May 1775.
 Horatio wasted no time.
 He leaped onto one of his chargers and galloped to Mount Vernon, where he offered his services to his fellow veteran and friend, George Washington.
 At Washington’s recommendation, Horatio Gates received a commission as a brigadier general from the Continental Congress and was named Adjutant General of the Continental Army.

 A General Nuisance